How to Resign

 Agree with your employer how and when to tell your colleagues about your resignation.

-Sending a farewell email out is one of the best ways to do this.
+Sending a leaving a job farewell message email out is one of the best ways to do this.

 5. Organize outstanding benefits

 the payment of any outstanding monies for unused vacation time that you

 have accrued.
 Confirm any outstanding payments for overtime, bonuses,